bartificer/programming-by-stealth/docs/pbs16.md

 ## Getting Clever with Function Arguments

-So far, all we know about arguments is that we give them a name in the function definition, and then we access then by that name within the body of the function.
+So far, all we know about arguments is that we give them a name in the function definition.
+Then we access them by that name within the body of the function.
 Let’s look a little more deeply.

 ### Optional Arguments

-It is often the case that the task performed by a function needs some arguments, but others have a sensible default, so it makes sense to have them be optional.
+It is often the case that the task performed by a function needs some arguments, while other arguments have a sensible default; so it makes sense to have them be optional.

-A somewhat contrived simple example would be a function called `incrementor()`, by default it will increment values by 1, but it can increment by a different amount if desired.
+A somewhat contrived simple example would be a function called `incrementor()`.
+By default it will increment values by 1, but it can increment by a different amount if desired.
 In other words, it requires one argument, the number to increment, and optionally supports a second, the amount to increment by.
 You could implement that function like so:

 ```javascript
 // define the incrementor function